 With an early afternoon arrival, you begin your tour at the historic Visitors Center, also known as “Miss Laura’s Social Club.”
 It is the first bordello in America to be listed on the National Register of Historic Places.
 There were seven “houses” lining “The Row” in Fort Smith’s Old West red light district in the early 1900’s, but Miss Laura’s is the only one to stand the test of time.
-Fully restored to its original grandeur, Miss Laura herself (in period costume) will greet your group and lead the tour…providing you a glimpse behind the doors of a former bordello.
+Fully restored to its original grandeur, get a glimpse behind the doors of a former bordello.

-Next, you ride on the Arkansas & Missouri Railroad, in an authentic 19th century passenger car, for a beautiful excursion through the Ozark Mountains.
-This one-way tour excursion takes you through the ruggedly beautiful Boston Mountain range of the Ozarks, over valley trestles and through the 1700-foot long Winslow tunnel.
-This is some of the most breathtaking scenery you are likely to see in “The Natural State”.
-A Box Lunch will be provided.
-Your motor coach will be waiting in Winslow to return your group to Fort Smith.
+Next, take a ride on the A&M Railroad into the beautiful Ozark Mountains.
+Traveling from Van Buren to Winslow, this three-hour, 70 miles round trip excursion takes you through the ruggedly beautiful Boston Mountain range of the Ozarks, over three valley trestles and through the 1700-foot-long Winslow tunnel for some of the most breathtaking scenery you are likely to see in ‘The Natural State’.
+Lunch is included on the train.

-Tonight, dinner is included at Taliano’s Italian Restaurant, housed in the James Sparks home.
-Built in 1887, this Romanesque-Victorian has its original interiors, including chandeliers and hand-carved fireplaces.
-While dining, Judge and Mrs. Parker will come by to greet the group.
-If someone in your party has been misbehavin’ while in Fort Smith, he may even bring a deputy.
+Dinner is included tonight at Taliano’s Italian Restaurant, housed in the James Sparks home.
+Built in 1887, this Romanesque-Victorian has its original interiors including chandeliers and hand-carved fireplaces.
 (B,L,D)

 Day 3 – U.S. Marshals Museum – Depart for Home